-Rome is made up of many neighborhoods and choosing where to stay — with or without kids — can be overwhelming.
-The final decision should be made based on the type of experience you want to have, what you want to explore while you’re there, and the accommodation category — hotel, apartment, or villa — you choose.
+Rome is made up of many neighborhoods and choosing where to stay with kids can be overwhelming.
+The final decision should be made based on the type of experience you want to have, what you want to explore while you’re there, and the accommodation category — hotel, apartment, or villa.
+This determines what is the best location to stay in Rome with families.

 Our Rome family hotels list is comprised of options near the main tourist attractions.
 Of course, you pay a premium for convenience, particularly during the peak family travel periods.
-I invited a long-time Rome expert, Patrice Salezze, to provide an overview of the different neighborhoods for Rome Week.
+A long-time Rome expert, Patrice Salezze, provides an overview of the different neighborhoods and locations in the city.
 Patrice runs Papavero Rentals, an exceptional villa and apartment rental agency covering all of Italy.
-Thank you Patrice, this information is amazing!
+Our travel advisors can connect you to the portfolio of rental options, as well as advise on the best hotels in the city that meet your family’s needs.
+Family accommodation in Rome, Italy can be difficult to narrow down.
+Utilize our expertise to help you make the best selection.

 Coloseum/Palantine Hill/ Roman and Imperial Forum/ Circus Maximus